5 microgram and 10 microgram per dose are prefilled injection pens containing a 250microgram/ml solution for subcutaneous injection.

 Only approved for use in accordance with NICE guidance Treatment must be initiated by a consultant diabetologist and use is limited to overweight patients with type 2 diabetes in line with NICE guidelines.

-Approved for the treatment of type 2 diabetes.
+Approved for the treatment of type 2 diabetes in patients who require an intensification in treatment

 Approved with insulin for treating type 1 diabetes in adults with a body mass index (BMI) of at least 27 kg/m2, when insulin alone does not provide adequate glycaemic control despite optimal insulin therapy in line with NICE